NittyNice/-BADS7105-CRM-Analytics/Assignment-3_Product recommendation/readme.md

 ### 2) Pop up advertising, "Product Matching Discount" for who already have certain itemset on basket.
+When a customer picks up one item, we will recommend a pair of products with discount that is frequently bought together after pick antecedent item.
 - confidence >= 0.6  (at the 50th percentile)
 - life >= 1.2